Downtown Completed Commissions

 Location: A. Conte West Hills Magnet School interior, 511 Chapel Street

-New Haven artist Russell Rainbolt designed these murals with the overarching theme of "passages" as his concept.
-Visual continuity is achieved by using red, yellow and blue squares throughout each of the four murals.
+New Haven artist Russell Rainbolt created these murals around the overarching concept of "passages".
+Visual continuity is maintained by the recurring using of red, yellow, and blue squares across the four murals.

-The first mural Passages: Entering the Earth from Earth to Moon (first title Entering the World: Image and Language) features large scale paintings of the earth and moon, while the mural ends in the development of written language (cuneiform, hieroglyphics and ancient Phoenician/Greek).
-The second mural Passages in Music (earlier title was Sound and Script) features abstract shapes and musical notes that dance across the surface.
-Beethoven, Gregorian chants and the score from La Traviata are painted in a soft sand-like background.
+The first mural Passages: Entering the World (from Earth to Moon).
+Originally title Entering the World: Image and Language-features large-scale paintings of Earth and the Moon, ending with the development of written language, including cuneiform, hieroglyphics, and early Phoenician/Greek.
+The second mural, Passages in Music (formerly titled Sound and Script), features abstract shapes and musical notes that dance across the surface.
+Beethoven, Gregorian chants and the score from La Traviata appear against a soft, sand-colored background.

-The third mural Passages in Literature and Architecture (earlier title Foundations: Architecture and Literature) combines elements of literature and architecture while the fourth mural is centered on the rich history of New Haven as seen through iconic visual images, such as East Rock, Roger Sherman and Cinque.
+The third mural, Passages in Literature and Architecture (originally Foundations: Architecture and Literature), blends elements of literacy and architectural tradition.
+The fourth mural celebrates the rich history of New Haven through iconic visual references such as East Rock, Roger Sherman and Cinque.

-Rainbolt is well known in New Haven as an artist capable of working on a very large scale: having been employed for many years as a billboard painter for Barrett Outdoor Communications, Inc.
+Rainbolt is well known in New Haven for his ability to work on a large scale, having spent many years as a billboard painter for Barrett Outdoor Communications, Inc.